 - 20. The generated beams have no profiles and materials.
 So, Wizard generates only beam axes without properties.
 Add properties to beams with the Beam command's Properties tool. - 21.
 Wizard sets up hinged and rigid supports (as displayed by wizard settings) from single support components.
 So, for example a fully rigid point support is modeled by 3 motion-type and 3 rotation-type single point supports.
-You can modify the support conditions by the Properties tool.
+You can modify the support conditions by the Point support command's Properties tool.